alan-mushi/opencpn-low-energy/distribution_files/installation_guide/Installation_guide.md

 **You will have to do the following manipulation for each partition (if you want multiple partitions).**

-1. Select and edit a partition
+1. Select and edit a partition (2 and 3 of the picture above)
 2. Edit the options for the file system and fstab :

 ![FS and partitions options](img/4_partition_options.png)